ducalex/retro-go/README.md

 [A more involved solution can be seen here.](https://wiki.odroid.com/odroid_go/silent_volume)

+# Game Boy SRAM *(Save RAM, Battery RAM, Backup RAM)*
+In Retro-Go, save states will provide you with the best and most reliable save experience.
+That being said, please read on if you need or want SRAM saves.
+The SRAM format is compatible with VisualBoyAdvance so it may be used to import or export saves.

+On real hardware, Game Boy games save their state to a battery-backed SRAM chip in the cartridge.
+A typical emulator on the deskop would save the SRAM to disk periodically or when leaving the emulator, and reload it when you restart the game.
+This isn't possible on the Odroid-GO because we can't detect when the device is about to be powered down and we can't save too often because it causes stuttering.
+That is why the auto save delay is configurable (disabled by default) and pausing the emulation (opening a menu) will also save to disk if needed.
+The SRAM file is then reloaded on startup (unless a save state loading was requested via "Resume").

+To recap: If you set a reasonable save delay (10-30s) and you briefly open the menu before powering down, and don't use save states, you will have close to the "real hardware experience".

 # Known issues
 An up to date list of incompatible/broken games can be found on the [ODROID-GO forum](https://forum.odroid.com/viewtopic.php?f=159&t=37599).
 This is also the place to submit bug reports and feature requests.